julianpoy/recipesage-docs/docs/tutorials/recipes/recipe-details.md

 Values entered into the scale field are not permanent.
 Once you close this recipe, the scale will default back to the scale entered in the recipe editor.

+### Converting Between Metric and Imperial

+The [📖 scale dialogue](#scaling) also has a **Units** toggle with three options:

+- **Original**: keep each ingredient in the units the author wrote it in
+- **Metric**: convert imperial measurements to metric (e.g. `1 cup` → `240 ml`)
+- **Imperial**: convert metric measurements to imperial (e.g. `500 g` → `~1 lb 1 3/4 oz`)

+To change units, open the scale dialogue from the recipe details page (click the scale link near the top of the recipe) and select a unit system from the **Units** toggle.

+The conversion is applied to both the ingredients list and to any measurement-style `{}` placeholders within the instructions (for example, `{236ml}` or `{2 cups}`).
+Measurements that can't be cleanly converted will keep their original unit.

+### Smart Unit Switching

+When [📖 scaling a recipe](#scaling), RecipeSage will automatically switch to a more natural unit if a scaled amount doesn't land on a clean cooking fraction.
+For example, scaling `1 cup` by 1/16 displays as `3 tsp` instead of `1/16 cup`.
+When a perfectly clean result isn't possible, the result is prefixed with `~` to indicate an approximation.

+This applies regardless of the **Units** setting in the [📖 scale dialogue](#converting-between-metric-and-imperial).

+## Nutrition

+If the recipe has any nutrition fields filled in, a **Nutrition (per serving)** section is displayed on the recipe details page.
+It shows the serving size (when set), calories, macros (with total fat broken into saturated, trans, polyunsaturated, and monounsaturated), and the vitamins/minerals RecipeSage tracks.
+Anything recorded in the free-form "Other Nutrition Details" field is shown below the structured values.
+Fields that were left blank in the recipe editor are hidden.

+RecipeSage also reads and writes nutrition fields via `schema.org/NutritionInformation` when importing or exporting JSON-LD, and when clipping a recipe URL that publishes structured nutrition in its page markup.

+See [📖 Nutrition](./edit-recipe.md#nutrition) for how to fill these fields in, including autofilling from pasted nutrition text.

 ## Labelling

 <img className="screenshot" src="/img/recipe-details-actions.png" alt="Recipe action buttons"></img>